+It's a brave new pandemic world.
 The good news?
-People care about their animals and are increasingly seeking medical care for them, creating a high demand for state-of-the-art veterinary hospitals.
+People care about their animals and their need for medical care for them shows no signs of slowing, creating a high demand for state-of-the-art veterinary hospitals.

 The bad news?
 Every veterinary practice team I talk with is struggling.
 The same challenges come up over and over: